 Hi, I'm Ken, a Victoria based photographer working in the wet collodion photographic method since 2012.
 I'm originally from Winnipeg where I worked as a free-lance commercial photographer in the mid 90’s - the days of film and darkroom processing, and through the digital revolution in the early 2000’s.

 My wet plate work has been displayed in the Xchanges Members Show, 'Last Stand: Ancient Forests, Collective Action' at Fortune Gallery, Sooke Fine Art Show on three occasions, winning best photography in 2013.
 I also produced the book ‘Of Land & Sea - Portraits of Coastal British Columbia Farmers, Fishers, and Harvesters’, along with two solo gallery shows of the original glass plates supporting the book.

-Through my work in the wet collodion process, I aim to create compelling images that provide the unique narrative that this antique method provides.
+Through my work in the wet collodion process, I aim to create compelling images that provide a unique narrative that this antique method provides.

 My photographic work has been displayed in juried and non-juried, individual and group exhibits.
 My works are also displayed in private collections in Victoria, Vancouver, Winnipeg, USA, Australia and Thailand.
 I have been published in Boulevard Magazine, Where Winnipeg Magazine, Manitoba Business Magazine and Ciao Food and Restaurant Magazine to name a few.